How MCP Servers Actually Work: JSON-RPC 2.0, SSE, and the 3 Primitives

 Start Building

-Want to deploy your first MCP server?
-Browse our App Catalog for 2,500+ pre-built, governed servers — or build your own with Vurb.ts and deploy to our managed edge.
+Ready to deploy your first MCP integration?
+Browse our App Catalog to discover pre-built, managed servers — or build your own with Vurb.ts and deploy to our managed edge network.

 Your agents need tools.
 We make them safe.